Retail fulfillment is defined as the process of receiving, packaging, and delivering an order to the customer.

 To ensure customer satisfaction, there are several approaches you can take.
 The world’s most successful retailers don’t just choose one, they leverage a combination of strategies, based on the needs of their clientele:

-1. Buy online pick up in store (BOPIS)
+1. Buy online and pick up in-store (BOPIS)

 BOPIS allows shoppers to purchase their item online and then pick it up in person at a brick-and-mortar location.
-This method is a way for consumers to avoid paying shipping fees, and also a great boon to the store as well because it holds the potential for additional sales and engagement.
-In fact according to Business Insider, 94% of consumers pick up additional items when coming into the store.
+This method is a way for consumers to avoid paying shipping fees and is also a great boon to the store as well because it holds the potential for additional sales and engagement.
+In fact, according to Forbes, 85% of consumers pick up additional items when coming into the store.

 2. Third-party fulfillment (3PL)